kammitama5/kammitama5.github.io/_posts/2021-03-06-Saturday-March-6th.md

   that community, and that person invited me out to lunch with their friends.
 We're still in touch, but what that did was that I met a bunch of people from the first day, and funnily enough, by the last day, I had to decline because I had met new friends and wanted to spend time with them and overall had a fantastic time at that conference.
 They prioritized people who were new as they knew the veterans already knew their way around.
+- I remember those moments as a newcomer, and how people went out of their way to make sure I felt like people were thinking of me, and involved, and I want that for newcomers always.
+I want them to make sure they are heard, and to have a good time, too, regardless of any community they want to join.
+It's really important to me.
+I've seen people I've invited to Meetups end up leading sessions and get jobs writing in those languages, and it makes me happy to connect people to opportunities.

 ## Prioritizing those most affected
 - I've left groups (I call it cleaning house) that I've felt I would have liked to be a part of first because they had good intentions, but I kept seeing the